openstack/nova/nova/api/openstack/compute/rest_api_version_history.rst

     The ``os-security-group-default-rules`` API was completely removed in the 21.0.0 (Ussuri) release.
-On deployments newer than this, the APIs will return HTTP 410 (Gone) regadless of the requested microversion.
+On deployments newer than this, the APIs will return HTTP 410 (Gone) regardless of the requested microversion.

 .. versionchanged:: 21.0.0

     The ``os-networks`` API was partially removed in the 21.0.0 (Ussuri) release.
-On deployments newer than this, some endpoints of the API will return HTTP 410 (Gone) regadless of the requested microversion.
+On deployments newer than this, some endpoints of the API will return HTTP 410 (Gone) regardless of the requested microversion.

 .. versionchanged:: 21.0.0

     The ``os-tenant-networks`` API was partially removed in the 21.0.0 (Ussuri) release.
-On deployments newer than this, some endpoints of the API will return HTTP 410 (Gone) regadless of the requested microversion.
+On deployments newer than this, some endpoints of the API will return HTTP 410 (Gone) regardless of the requested microversion.

 2.37
 ----